 How can the credit invisible come into the light?

-- Apply for a secured card.
-Secured cards require a security deposit and give you a line of credit equal to your deposit.
+Applying for a credit card with no credit history can be difficult because being approved for a credit card often requires a credit check.
+Secured cards instead require just a security deposit — giving you a line of credit equal to your deposit.

-- Apply for a credit-builder loan.
-Many credit unions and online lenders offer credit-builder loans.
+Many credit unions and online lenders offer credit builder loans.
 The lender deposits your “loan” into a savings account on your behalf and lets you repay the amount in monthly installments.